flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/RFSG/RFSG.md

 rfsg.close()
 ```

-Note: Make sure you have installed the `qcodes` package and the necessary dependencies before running this script.
+Note: Make sure you have installed the `qcodes_contrib_drivers` package before running this script.

 </TabItem>
 </Tabs>